TinkerTools/poltype2/README.md

 *   For charged ligand HFE, the ion box equilibriation time is set to 1 ns of only NPT at the equilbrium temperature.
 *   For water boxes, there is a default total equilibration time of 2 ns in NVT up to and including the final temperature and a final .5 ns in NVT at the last temperature (to add more time in final temperature) and a final 1 ns of NPT equilibration at the final temperature to determine the box size.
 Otherwise, defaults are 4 ns for NVT + .5 ns at final NVT temperature and 1 ns for final NPT.
 *   Flat bottom restraints are used by default.
 For each temperature, the group restraint constant approaches 0 until equilibrium temperature is reached.
-*	Additionally, for the protein-ligand complexation box, protein atoms are restrained during equilibration (with a default radius of 2 angstroms) with a force constant that approaches 0 (and starts from 5 kcal/mol/angstrom) as the temperature reaches equilibrium.
+*	Additionally, for the protein-ligand complexation box, protein atoms and waters/ions detected in pocket are restrained during equilibration (with a default radius of 2 angstroms) with a force constant that approaches 0 (and starts from 5 kcal/mol/angstrom) as the temperature reaches equilibrium.
 *	Each simulation corresponding to each temperature, restraint-constant and ensemble (NVT or NPT) tuple are simulated.
 50,100,150,200,300,300 is the default temperature scheme for NVT, with a corresponding restraint constant scheme of 5,2,1,.5,.1,0.
 *	If NVT production dynamics is used (default is NPT production dynamics), the box size from NPT dynamics output is averaged and added to the keyfile.
 *	Protein atom positions restraints are now removed (only the ones restraining all protein atoms, not for protein rotational restraints).